 Built exclusively for HMRC from day one.
 Section 104 is the only cost basis method.
 Same-day and bed & breakfast rules are applied in the correct priority order.
 No FIFO defaults.
 No multi-jurisdiction compromises.

 The engine handles exchange trades and complex DeFi in one unified calculation.
-Every classification is deterministic.
+Every result is deterministic.
 Every gain is traceable.
 The goal is simple: produce tax reports you can understand and your accountant can verify.

 The numbers behind the engine.